 There is already pressure on Council to protect private property and invest in protection works.
-Council will need to make hard decisions on what can be provided as there will be a number of impacts to various communities and on Councils own assets.
-Access to external funding from central government to accelerate the building of stop banks has been provided for in this Long term Plan.
+Council will need to make hard decisions on what can be provided as there will be a number of impacts to various communities in addition to Councils own assets.
+Access to external funding from central government to accelerate the building of stop banks has been provided for in this Long Term Plan.